 Are you looking for the best way to fold your clothes?
 Or trying to tidy and organize your closets and drawers?
 Then, the KonMari folding method is for you.

 Minimalists everywhere love Marie Kondo for making minimalist living more mainstream.
-She’s made it more acceptable – she may have even got you hooked on minimalism in the first place!
+She’s made it more acceptable – she may have even hooked you on minimalism in the first place!